MarkvHeusden/WiFan/README.md

 ![](img/Bannner.png)

-The manual will be divided into 4 main sections.
+The manual will be divided into 4 main sections. ???????????????????
-1. Setting up the Microcontroller & Relay
+1. Setting up the Microcontroller & Relay ??? hardware eerst
 2. Connecting the Microcontroller & Relay to your fan
 3. Using an open weather API to get your outside temperature
 4. Putting everything together to make a working product